 Storm drainage on site will be handled with enclosed storm sewer.
+Storm sewer has been designed per City of Lee's Summit standards, to the 10-year storm.
 Streets and parking lots will be provided with curb, gutter, and curb inlets to divert local drainage into the storm sewer system.
-Multiple storm sewer lines, consisting of RCP and HDPE, will collect water from the proposed development and convey it to the Little Blue River.
-Stormwater from 323 acres upstream of the project is conveyed through three unnamed tributaries to the Little Blue River.
-These tributaries will be enclosed through two RCP and one 8'x8' box culvert constructed with the mass grading plans.
-The culvert crossings have been sized for the 100 year storm and the site and street storm sewer has been sized for the 10 year storm.
+Multiple storm sewer lines, consisting of RCP and HDPE, will collect stormwater from the proposed development and convey it to the Little Blue River.
 The enclosed storm sewer will discharge into the Little Blue River along various points throughout the project.
 Storm sewer layout and calculations can be found in Appendix C.